The X Factor (New Zealand TV series): Presenter and Judges

 Dominic Bowden was the sole-host of both of the seasons of The X Factor.

-The judging panel for the first season was composed of New Zealand-born, UK-based singer-songwriter Daniel Bedingfield, All Saints member Melanie Blatt, New Zealand singer-songwriter Ruby Frost as well as Australian-born Maori and Australian Idol winner Stan Walker.
+The judging panel for the first season was composed of All Saints member Melanie Blatt, Australian-born Maori, New Zealand singer-songwriter Ruby Frost and Australian Idol winner Stan Walker and New Zealand-born, UK-based singer-songwriter Daniel Bedingfield.

 Upon the return of Season 2, Walker and Blatt returned as judges., and were joined originally by New Zealand-born singer Willy Moon and his wife, English singer Natalia Kills.
 However, Moon and Kills were fired from their roles as judges after the two humiliated a contestant.
 They were replaced by Australian X Factor judge Natalie Bassingthwaighte and kiwi drummer of Blindspott and I Am Giant, Shelton Woolright.

 Season 1 (2013)

 The first series was co-produced by MediaWorks and FremantleMedia Australia.
 The series' key sponsors were Ford New Zealand as broadcast sponsor, Samsung Electronics as technology partner with McDonald's and Coca-Cola as programme partners.
-The broadcast sponsor of the second series was McDonald's, with Mazda, Fruttare, 2degrees and VO5 as programme partners.

-The judging panel for season one consisted of Australian Idol winner Stan Walker, All Saints singer Melanie Blatt, Kiwi singer Ruby Frost and New Zealand-born singer/songwriter Daniel Bedingfield.
+The judging panel for season one consisted of All Saints singer Melanie Blatt, Australian Idol winner Stan Walker, Kiwi singer Ruby Frost and New Zealand-born singer/songwriter Daniel Bedingfield.
 The judges were accompanied by Dominic Bowden who hosted the series.
 The series premiered on 21 April 2013 and finished on 22 July 2013.
 For the judges retreat, judges were assigned or selected an assistant judge to assist their choices, as well as taking their contestants international.
 Bedingfield was assisted by singer/songwriter and sister Natasha Bedingfield and travelled to Rarotonga, Blatt was assisted by Rachel Stevens and travelled to Mahurangi, Frost was assisted by X Factor Australia judge, Guy Sebastian and travelled to Sydney and Walker was assisted by Hollie Smith and went to Queenstown.
 Jackie Thomas was announced as X Factor NZ winner for 2013, with Whenua Patuwai placing second and Benny Tipene coming in third place.